Skip to main content

 The project swept pupils back to the iron age Arbury Camp, through the Roman invasion, and on through the history of the Arbury farms, Hall and Manor, the building of the estate, and life in 1980 for the pupils of the (then) present day.

-In 1981, the book Arbury Is Where We Live! was published and in 1983 one of the great powers behind the project, Sallie Purkis of Homerton College, schools officer of the Oral History Society, and the general editor of the Longman books series, Into The Past, detailed the project in History Today magazine.
+In 1981, the book Arbury Is Where We Live! was published and in 1983 one of the great powers behind the project, Sallie Purkis of Homerton College, schools officer of the Oral History Society and the general editor of the Longman books series, Into The Past, detailed the project in History Today magazine.
 It was a real Red Letter Day for the original Arbury Estate.

 Sallie believed in Arbury as a place on the map, and was a great encouragement to me when I began to delve into my family's pre-estate Arbury history.

 Sadly, she is no longer with us, but her work lives on.
-There has been a ridiculous electoral ward re-naming, from North Arbury (being in the original Arbury Ward) and King's Hedges being a sub-district, to King's Hedges as a separate entity - encompassing the whole of North Arbury and even parts of East Chesterton.
+There has been a ridiculous electoral ward re-naming, from North Arbury (being in the original Arbury Ward) and the council-created King's Hedges being a sub-district, to King's Hedges as a separate entity - encompassing the whole of North Arbury and even parts of East Chesterton.

 Council planners seemed absolutely fixated on importing the name into Arbury for some reason, although it was never a district - simply a fifty eight acre farm, north of what is now the Guided Busway.

 King's Hedges, its name seemingly derived from a hedged hunting warren in which animals were chased, cornered and killed as 'sport' in the days of the old Royal Manor of Chesterton, was not at Manor Farm - and the Manor Farm contained acreage called 'Arbury' and 'Arbury Field'.
-In fact, most of the land north of Arbury Road was at one time known as Arbury or Harborough (a variation on the Arbury name) Meadows.
-Most of 'King's Hedges Road', across North Arbury, now dates from the late 1970s and lopped off the end of the original Arbury Road!
+In fact, much of the land north of Arbury Road, and a swathe of land south of the road, was at one time known as the Arbury or Harborough (a variation on the Arbury name) Meadows, Hedges and furlongs.
+There was also the West Arbury/Harborough Corner.

 Add to all this the fact that over the years there has been a general (rather snobbish) vilification of the Arbury name, and it is heartening that the identity of the original Arbury Estate still survives to a large degree and the community still celebrates every year at the Arbury Carnival.

-The Arbury district in 1900 - showing the Arbury Camp, Manor, Rectory and King's Hedges Farms and part of Impington Park - some modern landmarks have been inserted to aid orientation.
+The Arbury district in 1900 - showing the Arbury Camp, Hall, Manor, Rectory and King's Hedges Farms and part of Impington Park - some modern landmarks have been inserted to aid orientation.

 Here is Sallie's article: